rticommunity/rticonnextdds-examples/examples/connext_dds/real_time_wan_transport/README.md

     configuration file.
 You can also use different numbers for the private UDP port (&lt;host&gt;) and the public UDP port (&lt;public&gt;).

-2)  Set the environment variable PUBLIC_ADDRESS to be the public IP address in which the application will receive data.
+2)  Set the environment variables RTI_CDS_PORT and RTI_CDS_PUBLIC_ADDR to be the public IP address and port where the application will receive data.
 Usually this is the public IP address of the NAT-enabled router behind which the application runs.

 `real_time_wan_transport_publisher`

-1)  Set the environment variable PUBLIC_ADDRESS to the public IP address in which the ``real_time_wan_transport_subscriber`` application receives data.
+1)  Set the environment variables RTI_CDS_PORT and RTI_CDS_PUBLIC_ADDR to the public IP address and port where the ``real_time_wan_transport_subscriber`` application receives data.

 ## Prerequisites before running scenario 3 or 4